Every donation makes a difference.

-Donating blood – and blood plasma – is safe, easy and needed right now.
+Donating blood and plasma is safe, easy and needed right now.
 Learn how you can help.

 You may be wondering why blood supplies are low during the coronavirus (COVID-19) pandemic.
 It’s not that patients with COVID-19 need blood.
 The severe shortages are the result of blood drive cancellations brought on by physical distancing measures.